QPThree/101d1/301/01read.md

 ### What is a component?

 A component is a single unit of functional code and interface.
+A component for example could be the header of a web page with nav bar and animation.
 It can be deploayed independantly, or with other components to fill out a full-fleshed application.

 ### What are the charactistics of a component?

+* Reusability - Components are desgined for reuse.

+* Replaceable - Components may be substituted with other components of similar applicability

+* Not context specific - Components designed for different contexts and environments

+* Extensible - Components can be extended from existing components

+* Encapsulated - A component does not expose internal processes or variables or states.

+* Independant - Components are designed to have minimal dependancies

 ### What are the advantages of using component based architecture?

+* Ease of Deployment

+* Reduced Cost

+* Ease of Development

+* Reusable

+* Modification of technical complexity

+* Reliability

+* System Maintenance and Evolution

+* Independent

 <a name="topic2"></a>